 Filtration is not only essential for creating fresh, contaminant-free water to keep our bodies healthy but is also used in almost any industrial process you can imagine.
-With little to no activity happening in your facility, damp filtration systems can easily begin to grow bacteria and mold.
+With less activity happening in your facility, damp filtration systems can easily begin to grow bacteria and mold.
 Particles of the bacteria or mold may now run through your pipes and into your machinery or occupants’ containers.
 That may cause equipment not to function properly or make occupants ill.

 Pipes and sewage systems